Skip to content

 Is Hope College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Hope College earn a median of $58,427, roughly in line with national averages for graduates.
+Ten years out, alumni of Hope College earn a median of $58,427, roughly in line with the national average for college graduates.

 $49,727